MaverickPoly/asmr-python-flask/README.md

 # ASMR Python Flask: Projects from Beginner to Intermediate

 Welcome to the **Flask Projects Repository**! 🚀 This collection contains **15 beginner-to-intermediate-level projects** created using the Flask framework and Python.
 This projects are well suited for beginners and advanced programmers at the same time.
-Explore each project, learn, and have fun coding with me!! 😎
+Explore each project, learn, and have fun coding with me! 😎

 ---